MICHIGAN COINS FOR

 KALAMAZOO VALLEY

-MUSEUM Kalamazoo, Michigan Complete
+MUSEUM Kalamazoo,

-the coins are intact.
-Only 1 zinc set
+intact.
+Only 1 zinc set left |

 MICHIGAN

-HISTORICAL MUSEUM Lansing, Michigan Complete set of 4 copper cents.
-These designs were installed in November
+set of 4 copper cents.
+These designs

-2015. |
+were installed in November 2015. |

 ANN ARBOR HANDS-ON

-MUSEUM Complete
+MUSEUM Complete set of 4

-set of 4 copper cents from the popular children’s museum in Ann Arbor |
+copper cents from the popular children’s museum in Ann Arbor |

 |||||

-CABELA’S OUTPOST – Saginaw The store has a single-die machine.
-FOR OTHER CABELA’S LOCATIONS: |
+store has a single-die machine.
+FOR

-MICHIGAN’S ADVENTURE RETIRED DESIGN AT KLASSIC ARCADE Gobles, Michigan This
+ADVENTURE RETIRED DESIGN AT

-Muskegon.
-It has a logo on one side
+retired machine from Michigan’s Adventure amusement park in Muskegon.
+It has a logo on one side and a backstamp

-will receive a single coin: either a copper cent or a bimetal Ecuador
+single coin: either a copper cent or a bimetal Ecuador coin.
+Both versions are rolled on uncirculated

-uncirculated coins. |
+coins. |

 CORNWELL’S

-TURKEYVILLE USA Marshall, Michigan Single
+TURKEYVILLE USA Marshall,

-Marshall, Michigan.
-Although it was
+Michigan.
+Although it was reported

-reported that this machine was retired in 2021, a May 2023 report on
+that this machine was retired in 2021, a May 2023 report on

 Pennycollector.com says it is still available. |